JubaDeveloper/decogram/README.md

 ### Logging

-Metagram uses **pino**.
+Decogram uses **pino**.
 You can extend or replace loggers if needed.
 By default, all core events are logged.

 ---